jmcnamara/xlsxwriter.lua/dev/docs/source/workbook.rst

+.. highlight:: lua

 .. _workbook:

-.. highlight:: lua

 The Workbook Class
 ==================

-The Workbook class is the main class exposed by the xlsxwriter module and it is the only class that you will need to instantiate directly.
+The Workbook class is the main class exposed by the xlsxwriter.lua module and it is the only class that you will need to instantiate directly.

 The Workbook class represents the entire spreadsheet as you see it in Excel and internally it represents the Excel file as it is written on disk.

+.. _constructor:

 Constructor
 -----------

 .. function:: Workbook:new(filename[,options])

-   Create a new xlsxwriter Workbook object.
+   Create a new xlsxwriter.lua Workbook object.

    :param filename: The name of the new Excel file to create.
    :param options:  Optional workbook parameters.
 See below.